spoothie/DropletSeat/README.md

 * For help setting up the project, keep reading!

 ## The license
-DropletExample and all "Droplet" plugins for the Spout platform are licensed under the [MIT License][License].
+DropletSeat and all "Droplet" plugins for the Spout platform are licensed under the [MIT License][License].

 ## Getting the source
 The latest and greatest source can be found here on [GitHub][Source].

 If you are using Git, use this command to clone the project:

-    git clone git://github.com/Droplet/DropletExample.git
+    git clone git://github.com/Droplet/DropletSeat.git

 Or download the [latest zip archive][Source Download].